 Mixed Use (MU) Village, T-1C, provides for mixed-use development where residential, and neighborhood commercial uses are intermingled on lots laid out in a traditional street grid.
-This classification is designed to encourage residential, commercial, and civic uses in an area that has its own distinct character.
-Consideration should be given for conservation and open space as well as adaptive reuse to protect properties with historic value.
+This district is designed to encourage residential, commercial, and civic uses in an area that has its own distinct character.
+Consideration for conservation and open space as well as adaptive reuse to protect properties with historic value.

 Mixed Use (MU) Hamlet, T-1B, provides for mixed-use development where residential, and neighborhood commercial uses are intermingled on lots laid out in a traditional street grid.
-This classification is designed to encourage residential, commercial, and civic uses in an area that has its own distinct character, but at a lower density than Village.
+This district is designed to encourage residential, commercial, and civic uses in an area that has its own distinct character, but at a lower density than Village.
 Consideration should be given for conservation and open space as well as adaptive reuse to protect properties with historic value.

 Agriculture & Forestry (AF), T-0, district is designed to protect and enhance agricultural and forested land as an economic and environmental resource.
-This classification encourages agricultural uses and forest preservation accommodated by a primary residential use.
-This classification is designed to encourage conservation and proper use of large tracts of real property in order to provide for available sources of agricultural products; to assure open spaces within reach of concentrations of population; to conserve natural resources; prevent erosion and protect the environment; and to provide adequate water supplies.
+This district encourages agricultural uses and forest preservation accommodated by a primary residential use.
+This district is designed to encourage conservation and proper use of large tracts of real property in order to assure available sources of agricultural products; to assure open spaces within reach of concentrations of population;, to conserve natural resources; prevent erosion, and protect the environment; and to assure adequate water supplies.
 Density should be at the lower end of the transect.

-Conservation Residential (CRes) are residential developments characterized by compact cluster development patterns.
+Conservation Residential (CRes) areas are residential developments characterized by compact cluster development patterns.
 These areas offer a range of housing types that are smaller than conventional rural and suburban homes and are located on smaller lots.
-Residential Cluster development concentrates development on a limited footprint within a larger site at higher densities, with the intent to permanently conserve surrounding natural resources, cultural resources, and open space.
+Residential Cluster development concentrates development on a limited footprint within a larger site at higher densities, while permanently conserving surrounding natural resources, cultural resources, and open space.